Artificial intelligence: Web search

-Microsoft introduced Copilot Search in February 2023 under the name Bing Chat, as a built-in feature for Microsoft Edge and Bing mobile app.
-Copilot Search provides AI-generated summaries and step-by-step reasoning based of information from web publishers, ranked in Bing Search.
+Microsoft introduced Copilot Search in February 2023 under the name Bing Chat.
+Copilot Search provides AI-generated summaries.

-For safety, Copilot uses AI-based classifiers and filters to reduce potentially harmful content.

-Google officially pushed its AI Search at its Google I/O event on 20 May 2025.
-It keeps people looking at Google instead of clicking on a search result.
-AI Overviews uses Gemini 2.5 to provide contextual answers to user queries based on web content.
+Generative AI features added to Google Search include AI Overviews in May 2024 and AI Mode in May 2025.

 Sexuality

-Applications of AI in this domain include AI-enabled menstruation and fertility trackers that analyze user data to offer predictions, AI-integrated sex toys (e.g., teledildonics), AI-generated sexual education content, and AI agents that simulate sexual and romantic partners (e.g., Replika).
+Applications of AI in this domain include AI-enabled menstruation and fertility trackers that analyse user data to offer predictions, AI-integrated sex toys (e.g., teledildonics), AI-generated sexual education content, and AI agents that simulate sexual and romantic partners (e.g., Replika).
 AI is also used for the production of non-consensual deepfake pornography, raising significant ethical and legal concerns.

 AI technologies have also been used to attempt to identify online gender-based violence and online sexual grooming of minors.

 Other industry-specific tasks

-There are also thousands of successful AI applications used to solve specific problems for specific industries or institutions.
 In a 2017 survey, one in five companies reported having incorporated "AI" in some offerings or processes.
-A few examples are energy storage, medical diagnosis, military logistics, applications that predict the result of judicial decisions, foreign policy, or supply chain management.

-AI applications for evacuation and disaster management are growing.
-AI has been used to investigate patterns in large-scale and small-scale evacuations using historical data from GPS, videos or social media.
-Furthermore, AI can provide real-time information on the evacuation conditions.
+In the field of evacuation and disaster management, AI has been used to investigate patterns in large-scale and small-scale evacuations using historical data from GPS, videos or social media.

-In agriculture, AI has helped farmers to increase yield and identify areas that need irrigation, fertilization, pesticide treatments.
-Agronomists use AI to conduct research and development.
-AI has been used to predict the ripening time for crops such as tomatoes, monitor soil moisture, operate agricultural robots, conduct predictive analytics, classify livestock pig call emotions, automate greenhouses, detect diseases and pests, and save water.

-Artificial intelligence is used in astronomy to analyze increasing amounts of available data and applications, mainly for "classification, regression, clustering, forecasting, generation, discovery, and the development of new scientific insights."
-For example, it is used for discovering exoplanets, forecasting solar activity, and distinguishing between signals and instrumental effects in gravitational wave astronomy.
-Additionally, it could be used for activities in space, such as space exploration, including the analysis of data from space missions, real-time science decisions of spacecraft, space debris avoidance, and more autonomous operation.

-During the 2024 Indian elections, US$50 million was spent on authorized AI-generated content, notably by creating deepfakes of allied (including sometimes deceased) politicians to better engage with voters, and by translating speeches to various local languages.
+During the 2024 Indian elections, US$50 million was spent on authorised AI-generated content, notably by creating deepfakes of allied (including sometimes deceased) politicians to better engage with voters, and by translating speeches to various local languages.

+The use of generative AI by law firms for legal research resulted in the creation of the global "AI Hallucination Cases" database, in April 2025, established by HEC Paris and Sciences Po legal data analysis lecturer Damien Charlotin.
+By 2026, judges had issued sanctions and bar associations had issued warnings due to attorney submissions to the courts containing fabricated case law citations hallucinated by AI tools.